 The oldest sign in Bradford

 During the development of this underground complex, an authentic wooden sign from the original Rose & Crown Inn was discovered in an old loft.
-Thought to date back as far as the 1870s, this early swing-board sign was hand-painted by Bradford artist, Thomas Forrest and would have originally hung at the front of Ivegate.
+Thought to date back as far as the 1870s, this early swing-board sign was hand-painted by Bradford artist, Thomas Forester and would have originally hung at the front of Ivegate.
 Now, one hundred and odd years later, this remarkable antique has been restored back to its best and takes pride of place outside its new home, the Rose & Crown Inn at Sunbridgewells.